chinapedia/wikipedia.abstract.en/Page/Gary,_Indiana.md

 Post-World War II

-U.S._STEEL_PLANT_-_NARA_-_547097_(retouched).jpg's Gary Works in 1973]] Gary's fortunes have risen and fallen with those of the steel industry.
+'s Gary Works in 1973]] Gary's fortunes have risen and fallen with those of the steel industry.
 The growth of the steel industry brought prosperity to the community.
 Broadway was known as a commercial center for the region.
 Department stores and architecturally significant movie houses were built in the downtown area and the Glen Park neighborhood.

 In the 1960s, like many other American urban centers reliant on one particular industry, Gary entered a spiral of decline.
 Gary's decline was brought on by the growing overseas competitiveness in the steel industry, which had caused U.S. Steel to lay off many workers from the Gary area.
 The U.S. Steel Gary Works employed over 30,000 in 1970, declined to just 6,000 by 1990, and further declined to 5,100 in August 2015.
 Attempts to shore up the city's economy with major construction projects, such as a Holiday Inn hotel and the Genesis Convention Center, failed to reverse the decline.[7][8]